ajikia15/OOP-RAMBOGAME-CPP-FINAL/README.md

-# giorgi aris homose

-:D
+# How to run the game by yourself